Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — I Timothy 6:15-16

-And not only does the title of this creature give glory to the one who created it but testifies to what He has done for us in this transformation process in making us co-heirs in His Kingdom.
+And not only does the title of this creature give glory to the one who created it, but it testifies to what He has done for us in this transformation process in making us co-heirs in His Kingdom.

 The Spirit Himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.